raajuuu1998/StateAwareMIL/README.md

 ```

 For State-Aware, joint attention is the normalized geometric mean of the two biomarker-specific attention distributions.
 Percentile scaling and spatial smoothing are applied only for visualization.

-## Citation

-A `CITATION.cff` file is included.
-Please cite the associated manuscript when using this implementation.

-## Notes on reproducibility

-This repository is a cleaned research implementation derived from the final experiment code used for the manuscript.
-It intentionally excludes exploratory analyses and environment-specific Google Drive paths that were not part of the reported paper workflow.